 If you’ve got a fitness fan in your fam, Planet Warrior could be the place to get you sorted for an ecofriendly sporty Christmas gift.
 They’re women-centric and have a wide range of gifts from eco friendly yoga mats to sports bras and leggings made from recycled plastic bottles.
 Oh and, of course, reusable stainless steel eco water bottles to help reduce that plastic bottle supply to begin with 😉

-For fashion, accessories and soft furnishings with a conscience look no further than Traidcraft.
-These are truly the Fairtrade and ethical pioneers of the UK having been offering sustainable goods for over 40 years.
+For fashion, accessories and soft furnishings with a conscience look no further than Komodo.
+Trading since 1988, they are one of the pioneers of UK sustainable fashion for both women and men.

 Neal’s yard remedies: Best for smelly stuff

 Another ethical pioneer, Neal’s Yard Remedies have been offering natural, organic and sustainable health and beauty products since 1981 – that’s the year I was born so I KNOW it’s been a long time!

 They’re great for organic, natural bath and beauty gift sets as well as aromatherapy candles and vegan skincare.
 They even have a huge range of online courses if you’re considering giving an experience.
 Basically if it’s got anything to do with awesome-smelling (and completely natural) smelly stuff, Neal’s Yard Remedies should be your first stop!

 Finishing the gifts for adults section back where we started, both Jungle Culture and Wearth are great for beautiful and sustainable homewares.

 Jungle Culture’s signature products are a range of bowls handmade from the shells of organic coconuts.
 I have two of them and I absolutely love them.
 You can’t put hot food in them unfortunately, but they’re great for overnight oats and Buddha bowls in the spring and summer.